ArthurShen8118/Image_Classifier/README.md

 ## Features
 A method to use the dataset from Kaggle to train the predication model by Convolutional Neural Network.
-Also, we use the test_dataset splited from dataset to do the test and get the good result which we can classify which image is either dog or cat precisely
+Also, we use the test_dataset split from dataset to do the test and get the good result which we can classify which image is either dog or cat precisely

 ## Results